vpsfreecz/vpsadminos/docs/user-guide/introduction.md

 short for OS control daemon.
 Users do not work with *osctld* directly, but through a command line interface called *osctl*. *osctld* uses [LXC] to start and monitor the containers.
-[LXCFS] is used in containers to override certain files in `/proc` based on cgroup values.
-Container processes are also restricted by [AppArmor], since the Linux kernel is still not perfect in some regards.
+[LXCFS] is used in containers to override certain files in `/proc` and `/sys` based on cgroup values.
+Container processes are also restricted by [AppArmor].

 # Design goals
 vpsAdminOS is made for administrators.
 The people who have to get up during the